robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_inverse_kinematics/README.md

 We need to find the angle between the X-axis and the coxa, which we can call θ1.
 To do this, we'll use the arctangent (atan) function, which is the inverse of the tangent function.

-Recall that the tangent function (tan) is the ratio of the length of the opposite side to the length of the adjacent side in a right-angled triangle.
+To determine the actual angle, θ1, we use the arctangent function (often abbreviated as atan).
+This mathematical tool calculates the angle when you know the ratio of the opposite side's length to the adjacent side's length in a right-angled triangle.
+Essentially, it helps us figure out the steepness or incline angle based on the triangle's dimensions.
 In our case, the opposite side has a length of y, and the adjacent side has a length of x:
 $$tan(\theta1)=\frac{y}{x}$$